How Philly area hospitals plan to distribute the vaccine to their staffs

 “Every time we ask the federal government, we get a different number,” Garrow said.
 “They keep telling us the number will not be final until the vaccines are put onto a truck.”

-Now that the FDA has granted the emergency use authorization, that should be happening any minute.
+With emergency use authorization likely coming soon, that should be happening any minute.

 Who gets it first